 Many organizations do not know what DevOps actually means, so it's challenging to find the right person for the position.

 I updated my LinkedIn profile in 2015 to illustrate my transition into DevOps Engineering.
-Since then, I have progressed through an organization to lead teams of DevOps engineers.
+Since then, I am constantly contacted by recruiters to consider leaving my current job to take on new DevOps positions being opened by companies all around the country.

 I believe that the cycle of job searching in the technology industry is a bit upside down today.
 Companies seek talent and job seekers are looking for companies that want their skilled talent.
 It should be a perfect union, but there are a hoard of recruiters standing in the way of those perfect fits.